MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 To update the device's firmware using WU, you'll provide an update mechanism, implemented as a device driver, that includes the firmware payload.
 If your device uses a Microsoft-supplied ("inbox") driver, you'll provide a separate firmware update driver package.
 If your device uses an vendor-supplied ("custom") driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
 In both cases, the firmware update driver package must be universal.

-create an additional physical device object (PDO).
-You can do this by providing an extension INF file that specifies the [AddComponent](../install/inf-addcomponent-directive.md) directive.

 Because WU does have any ability to execute software, the client must hand the firmware to PnP for installation.

 It is important to note that Windows Update does not have any ability to invoke or execute software; it simply transmits data between the server and client, and the client hands the resulting data to other Windows components.